PranjD/learn_dbt_project/README.md

 dimentional tables using dbt.
 It uses:
 -Incremental models for efficient processing
-- Surrogate keys for slowly changing dimensions
+- Surrogate keys and snapshots slowly changing dimensions
 - Macros for DRY code (e.g. timestamp)
 - Tests for data quality and validation
 - Data Lineage tracking and testing via dbt docs and 'schema.yml'